cburgmer/buildviz/README.md

 ## Getting the data

 Buildviz does not care where the data is coming from.
-The general idea is to PUT new outcomes to `/builds` whenever another build has run.
+The idea is for you to PUT new outcomes to `/builds` whenever another build has run.

 If you are using [Go.cd](http://www.go.cd), you might like the shipped script to sync existing history: